 Welcome to The Austin Independent

-Some articles in the Independent can be opinionated, especially, for example, the True Stories column.
-We do not claim to be objective in the now old-time daily newspaper sense, although some articles are written straight down the middle in something close to that style.
-When we do have an opinion or particular viewpoint we will not try to hide it and we also commit to seeking to understand and to accurately characterize the opinions of others — including those with whom we might disagree.
-We also will never intentionally leave out information that might work against the author’s point of view.
+Articles in the Austin Independent can be opinionated, although that is not always the case.
+We do not claim to be objective in the now, old-time daily newspaper sense, but when we do have an opinion or particular viewpoint we will not try to hide it.
+We’re also committed to understanding and accurately characterizing the opinions of others — including those with whom we might disagree.
+We will never intentionally leave out information that might work against the author’s point of view.

 The Staff

-The Independent is run by the husband and wife team of Daryl Slusher and Adela Mancias.
+The Austin Independent is run by the husband and wife team of Daryl Slusher and Adela Mancías.
+Both Daryl and Adela are in the 10% of Austin’s population this is over 65.
 Daryl serves as editor, publisher and primary writer.
 Adela serves as both Content Editor and Copy Editor and also provides advice on overall direction and approach.
-Both Adela and Daryl have lived in Austin since the 1970s and both have long histories in local politics.
-Both try to bring their life experiences and their love for Austin to everything the Independent produces.

 Adela earned an education degree at UT and in the early ‘80s began teaching elementary school.
-Throughout her career Adela taught at predominately low income and predominately minority schools.
 For several years during the mid-1980s Adela hosted a news and talk show on Austin Community Television called Mis Amigos.

-She took a break from teaching from 1989 to 1992 and worked in documentary filmmaking.
-She worked as an Associate Producer for Texas filmmaker Hector Galan.
-Her credits include the Dallas Drug War; New Harvest, Old Shame; The Forgotten People: Latinas with AIDS; and Who Cares About Children.
+She took a break from teaching from 1988 to 1992 and worked as an Associate Producer for Texas documentary filmmaker Hector Galan.
+Her credits include several Frontlines and other PBS productions: the Dallas Drug War; New Harvest, Old Shame; The Forgotten People: Latinas with AIDS; and Who Cares About Children.
 She returned to education in 1993 as a reading specialist and literacy coach.
-In 2005 Adela received a Masters in Education from UT.
-She retired the Austin Independent School District in 2016, with 27 years of service.
+She also earned a Masters degree in education from UT in 2005.
+Adela retired from the Austin Independent School District in 2016, with 27 years of service.

 In 1981 Daryl became active in Austin politics, volunteering in both the anti-nuclear movement and the East Austin neighborhood movement — and working to form alliances between the two.
 In 1985 he and journalist Daryl Janes founded the Daryl Herald which covered local governance and politics for three years with a heavy sarcastic bent.
 In 1989 Daryl was hired as politics editor for the Austin Chronicle, writing there from 1989 to 1995.
 During that period Paul Burka of Texas Monthly wrote that Daryl was “the best and most entertaining writer on local politics.”